synchrony/docker-smsn/README.md

   After that, from within the resulting Docker-contained shell, run:
     bash /mnt/docker-smsn.sh

 Note that this gives the Docker container access to all the files in PATH.
 It shoulkd not modify them.
+(Later, Docker will also have access through /mnt to a host folder called smsn-data, which it will modify.)

 If PATH contains apache-tinkerpop-gremlin-server-3.2.4-bin.zip, the script will not have to download that again.